Yine Rodríguez Pérez

 Presentations and Teaching Experience

-• 2022: Speaker on a seminar titled “Potential Venues for Recovery of Damages Caused by Russian Aggression in Ukraine.”
+• 2022: Speaker at a seminar titled “Possible Forums for the Recovery of Damages Caused by the Russian Aggression in Ukraine.”
+CEO Club, Kyiv, Ukraine.

-• 2019: Led session titled “International Commercial Arbitration from the U.S. Perspective.”
-Florida International University School of Law, Miami, Florida.
+• 2019: Gave lecture on “International Commercial Arbitration from the U.S. Perspective.”
+Florida International University College of Law, Miami, Florida.

-• 2019: Speaker on a panel titled “Big Law and International Arbitration.”
+• 2019: Speaker on a panel titled “Major Law Firms and International Arbitration.”
 University of Miami School of Law, Miami, Florida.

-• 2019: Speaker on a panel titled “Investment Arbitration and Contracting with the State.”
-Costa Rican Bar Association, San José, Costa Rica.
+• 2019: Speaker on a panel titled “Investment Arbitration and Government Contracting.”
+Costa Rica Bar Association, San José, Costa Rica.

-• 2017: Speaker on a panel titled “Challenges of Working in Big Law.”
+• 2017: Speaker on a panel titled “Challenges of Working at Major Law Firms.”
 Cornell Law School, Ithaca, New York.

-• 2016: Participated in the International Arbitration Masters Series “How to Persuade a Tribunal” discussing the most effective strategies to employ when cross-examining witnesses in international arbitration.
+• 2016: Participated in the International Arbitration Mastery Series “How to Persuade a Tribunal,” which discussed the most effective strategies for cross-examining witnesses in international arbitration.
 Miami International Arbitration Society, Miami, Florida.

-• 2016 and 2017: Lectured on “The Regulation of Foreign Lawyers in the United States and the Foreign Legal Consultant Program of The Florida Bar.”
-Florida International University School of Law, Miami, Florida.
+• 2016 and 2017: Gave lectures on “The Regulation of Foreign Lawyers in the United States and the Florida Bar’s Foreign Legal Consultants Program.”
+Florida International University College of Law, Miami, Florida.

 Publications